 Going thru Jeff's examples using defaults based on a pre-defined hierarchy:

 Equation=LRS+HIS+LIS+5.0 (default should be one of the HIS or LIS...would it be crazy to see what neighboring valid pixels lean toward? close to Min=LIS or close to Max=HIS?)

 Equation=NULL/HRS (Not sure, either one could have been introduced in Isis at some point...maybe NULL, because it has a higher probability of being an original value? unless it's 8bit :-/)

 Whatever is decided should definitely be explained in the fx documentation.

-#4 Updated by Jeff Anderson over 5 years ago
+#4 Updated by Jeff Anderson almost 6 years ago

 Found this thread and added an email I sent back to Janet.

 I did some testing and confirmed that the code is working as I remembered.
 It was fairly simple ... just use the input cube from the $ISISROOT/src/base/apps/fx/tsts/default/input directory.
 I ran with the equation=neg(f1).
 HRS became LRS and vice versa.
 HIS became HRS and LIS became HRS.